Why is lust a sin? And why do bad things happen to good people?

-I just had a few quick questions.
-I understand that everything you do is to glorify the Lord, and I understand that you shouldn't drink or smoke because your body is a temple for the Holy Spirit, but I don't understand why lust is a sin.
-Also, I've heard two different theories of why bad things happen (to good people).
-One is that God doesn't make them happen but sometimes he allows them to, but then turns the situation into a learning experience or a blessing in some way.
-The other theory is that he does make them happen but he has a reason for doing so and will turn it into a blessing somehow.
-Just some things that are on my mind.
-I've been praying about them a lot, and I am just very confused at the moment.
+I understand that everything you do is to glorify the Lord, and I understand that you shouldn’t drink or smoke because your body is a temple for the Holy Spirit, but I don’t understand why lust is a sin.
+Also, I’ve heard two different theories of why bad things happen to good people.
+One is that God doesn’t make them happen but sometimes He allows them to, but then turns the situation into a learning experience or a blessing in some way.
+The other theory is that He does make them happen but He has a reason for doing so and will turn it into a blessing somehow.

-It's understandable why you have been feeling confused, because the topics that you are asking about are some of the greatest mysteries in this life.
-I won’t be able to answer your questions completely, but I do have a few thoughts for you and some resources – thoughts from people who know more than I do!
+It’s understandable why you have been feeling confused, because the topics that you are asking about are some of the greatest mysteries in this life.
 Let’s tackle these questions one at a time:

 Why is lust a sin?

 Lust is a disordered desire for sexual pleasure.
 Desiring sexual pleasure is not a sin – we were all created as souls that live within bodies, and our bodies naturally desire sexual union because we were created to keep the human race going (check out the Catechism of the Catholic Church, paragraphs 2331-2392).
-We all have these feelings within us.
-They become sinful, though, when they become disordered, meaning when we engage in them outside the proper context.
+These feelings become sinful, though, when they become disordered, meaning when we engage in them outside the proper context.
 The proper context for sexual expression is within marriage.
 God created sex to strengthen marriages – so husbands and wives would become fully unified and create new life.

 In Matthew 15, a group of Pharisees is trying to get Jesus in trouble because he ate some food that was considered ritually ‘unclean.’
 He responded by saying that it’s not what enters a man that makes him unclean, but what comes out, because evil thoughts, blasphemy, unchastity, and so many other sins come from our hearts.
 In Matthew 5:28, Jesus said that ‘whoever looks at a woman with lust has already committed adultery with her in his heart.’
 Just as chastity purifies our bodies, hearts, minds, and souls, lust contaminates our bodies, hearts, minds, and souls.
 And so the sin of lust causes us to use other people and damage our own souls.

 This is pretty serious stuff – in the New Testament book of James, he writes that ‘each person is tempted when he is lured and enticed by his own desire.
 Then desire conceives and brings forth sin, and when sin reaches maturity it gives birth to death’ (James 1:14).
-Like all sins, lust leads to death.
-We were not created to die.
-We were created to live forever with God.
-Lust is a serious roadblock on our path to heaven.
+Like all sins, lust leads to death and is a serious roadblock on our path to heaven.
 By choosing the virtue of chastity, living it the best we can, and confessing our sins of lust whenever we commit them, we are better able to love others and grow in holiness.

 Why do bad things happen to good people?